SamMSalem/Integrated-Project-Maji-Ndogo/README.md

 ##   Methodology and tools used:

-**1**- First project was to conduct data cleanup, sorting, filtering, and perform equations using Microsoft Excel.
+"**1**- First project was to conduct data cleanup, sorting, filtering, and perform equations using Microsoft Excel./n"
-       **2**- The second project was to upload, cleanup, manipulate, and alter the provided database using MySQL Workbench.
+       "**2**- The second project was to upload, cleanup, manipulate, and alter the provided database using MySQL Workbench./n"
-       **3**- The third project was to provide a data visualization dashboard for the above data to get meaningful insights that could alleviate the country's crisis using Microsoft PowerBi.
+       "**3**- The third project was to provide a data visualization dashboard for the above data to get meaningful insights that could alleviate the country's crisis using Microsoft PowerBi./n"

 ##  The Questions: